zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/schema-data-fields/use-binary-vector.md

 ## Overview{#overview}

 Binary vectors are a method of encoding complex objects (like images, text, or audio) into fixed-length binary values.
-In Milvus, binary vectors are typically represented as bit arrays or byte arrays.
+In Zilliz Cloud clusters, binary vectors are typically represented as bit arrays or byte arrays.
 For example, an 8-dimensional binary vector can be represented as `[1, 0, 1, 1, 0, 0, 1, 0]`.

 The diagram below shows how binary vectors represent the presence of keywords in text content.
 In this example, a 10-dimensional binary vector is used to represent two different texts (**Text 1** and **Text 2**), where each dimension corresponds to a word in the vocabulary: 1 indicates the presence of the word in the text, while 0 indicates its absence.